 - Problems with motor control.
 8

 In addition to these less-severe complications when Klonopin is taken with alcohol, there is an increased risk of drug overdose – which can entail respiratory arrest, anoxic brain injury, and death.

 Dual Diagnosis for Drug and Alcohol Treatment

-Individuals who have been using Klonopin in conjunction with alcohol – and are using it in an abusive manner – require private inpatient treatment from a facility that specializes in dual diagnosis recovery.
-This is specifically important for those that have been prescribed Klonopin for a mental health condition like anxiety.
+Individuals who abuse Klonopin in conjunction with alcohol require private inpatient treatment from a facility that specializes in dual diagnosis recovery.
+This is especially important for those who have been prescribed Klonopin for a mental health condition such as anxiety.

 Alternative Medications for the Treatment of Anxiety

-Of course, there are negative interactions that can occur when the above drugs are combined with alcohol.
-The underlying abuse issue must be addressed.
+Of course, negative interactions may continue to occur when the drugs listed above are combined with alcohol, and the underlying abuse issue must be diligently addressed over time.